-It seems fitting that it was in 1929, at the start of the Great Depression, the young architectural historian Everard Upjohn (1904–1978) joined the faculty of the University of Minnesota and helped to found the Department of Fine Arts; since its beginnings faculty and students in the department have sought to understand the human impulse to make art, especially in moments of historical, economic, and political upheaval.
+It seems fitting that it was in 1929, at the start of the Great Depression, the young architectural historian Everard Upjohn (1904–1978) joined the faculty of the University of Minnesota and helped to found the Department of Fine Arts.
+Since its beginnings, faculty and students in the department have sought to understand the human impulse to make art, especially in moments of historical, economic, and political upheaval.

-Throughout its nearly 90-year history, the department has maintained strong relationships with artists, archaeologists, architectural historians, classicists, and cultural theorists on campus, as well as with museum professionals in the Twin Cities and surrounding region.
+Throughout its nearly 90-year history, the department has maintained strong relationships with artists, archaeologists, architectural historians, classicists, and cultural theorists on campus, as well as with museum professionals in the Twin Cities and the surrounding region.
 The only PhD-granting art history program in the state, it has long been the preeminent source of expertise and the training of scholars, teachers, and curators.

 The graduate program in art history was established in 1940, under the direction of Dr. Laurence Schmeckebier (1909–1985), a German scholar trained in Munich who was a specialist in Medieval, Renaissance/Baroque, and Latin American art history.
 His handbook of Italian Renaissance painting was published in 1939.

 The first student to earn a PhD in art history at Minnesota was Catherine Billings in 1948.

 The Department of Art was established in the College of Liberal Arts in 1947, including both studio art and art history, with H. H. Arnason (1909–1986) as chairman.
 Arnason—author of the famous text History of Modern Art: Painting, Sculpture, Architecture, which is now in its seventh edition—also served as director of the Walker Art Center from 1951–1961.